sandeep14k/aimockinterviewer/README.md

-# PrepWise: AI-Powered Mock Interview Platform
+# AIMockInterviewer : AI-Powered Mock Interview Platform

-PrepWise is an AI-powered platform designed to help users prepare for job interviews through personalized mock interview experiences and instant feedback.
+AIMockInterviewer is an AI-powered platform designed to help users prepare for job interviews through personalized mock interview experiences and instant feedback.
 It leverages Google Gemini for AI question generation and Vapi.ai for real-time voice interviews.

 ## Features